 |Pastoral Staff||Musical Staff||Office Staff/Other||Custodian|

 Sherry serves as the Minister of Faith Formation at Plainfield United Methodist Church.
 She is responsible for spiritual formation and educational opportunities for all ages, from infants in the nursery up through adults.
 After graduating from Illinois Wesleyan University with degrees in music and religion, she moved to Nashville, TN in 1999.
 She received her Master of Divinity degree from Vanderbilt Divinity School in 2004 and was ordained a deacon in the United Methodist Church in 2010.
-She lives in Plainfield with her two children, Anna and Nathan.
+She lives in Aurora with her husband, Tedd, who is also United Methodist pastor; her two children, Anna and Nathan; and her three stepchildren, Jadyn, Sophia, and Brooklyn.
 Sherry is passionate about equipping people to use their gifts both within and outside of the church.
 She is active in the Plainfield Ministerial Association, and serves on numerous district and conference committees, as well as the board of the Ridgewood United Community Pantry and the Emergency Food and Shelter Committee with the United Way of Joliet.
-When not at church, Deacon Sherry can be found singing, dancing, playing with her kids, laughing with friends, hanging out at the gym, hiking and reading.
+When not at church, Deacon Sherry can be found singing, dancing, playing with her kids, laughing with friends, hanging out at the gym, gardening, hiking and reading.